apache/pulsar/site2/docs/getting-started-helm.md

     cd deployment/kubernetes/helm/
     ```

-2. Run `prepare_helm_release.sh` to create secrets required for installing Apache Pulsar Helm chart.
-The username `pulsar` and password `pulsar` are used for logging into Grafana dashboard and Pulsar Manager.
+2. Run the script `prepare_helm_release.sh` to create secrets required for installing the Apache Pulsar Helm chart.
+The username `pulsar` and password `pulsar` are used for logging into the Grafana dashboard and Pulsar Manager.

     ```bash
     ./scripts/pulsar/prepare_helm_release.sh \